healeyke/Cookit-/README.md

 Have you ever wanted to eat a more balanced diet and don't know what to make?

 Cookit! can help you:
--  Find and create receipes based on your desired nutritional value, cuisine, time, or cooking method
+-  Find and create recipes based on your desired nutritional value, cuisine, time, or cooking method
--  Suggest receipes based off your previous meal choices
+-  Suggest recipes based off your previous meal choices
 -  Curate a list of ingredients to add to your next grocery trip

 Use your mobile device to find your next balanced meal.
 Search and filter within the interface to find a receipe that best fits your individualized needs.